 Kanoko Pants by Yumiko Sakurai (shown below) – the smallest size that I knit for LB fit him from birth through nine weeks (11 lbs).
 It can easily be made smaller though (we had to fold up the legs and cinch in the drawstring for the first month).

 The oddest part about welcoming such a tiny bundle is imagining him any bigger.
-Well, two years later, LB is 27 pounds and 33.5 inches!
+Well, two years later, my first-born was 27 pounds and 33.5 inches.

 Like what you’re reading?
 Comment with your favourite tiny baby project.

 Did you know I design knitwear and published a book?
-Bake Knit Sew is available in paperback and ebook versions from select retailers (full list).
+Bake Knit Sew is available in paperback from select retailers (full list).
+Or eBook via Ravelry.
+You can follow along on my knitting designing, baking, and life’s adventures on my Instagram account.